Kingmanish25/ai-python-engineering-portfolio/ai-ml-generative-ai-projects/advanced-stock-forecasting/README.md

 # Advanced Stock Forecasting

 This project implements an **advanced stock price forecasting system** using statistical models and deep learning techniques.

 It demonstrates how machine learning can be applied to **financial time-series forecasting** using historical stock market data.

-The system compares multiple forecasting approaches including:
+The project architecture supports multiple forecasting approaches including:

 * ARIMA statistical forecasting
 * Facebook Prophet forecasting
 * LSTM deep learning models
 * Transformer-based forecasting
-* Technical indicators such as RSI and MACD
+* Financial indicators such as RSI and MACD

-The project is designed to simulate a **real-world machine learning pipeline used in quantitative finance and financial analytics systems.**
+The system is designed to simulate a **real-world machine learning pipeline used in quantitative finance and financial analytics systems.**

 ---

 # Project Overview

-Stock price forecasting is a time-series prediction problem where historical market data is analyzed to predict future price movements.
+Stock price forecasting is a time-series prediction problem where historical market data is analyzed to estimate future price movements.

 This project builds a modular forecasting pipeline that:

 1. Loads historical stock market data
+2. Performs exploratory data analysis
-2. Computes financial indicators
+3. Computes financial indicators
-3. Trains multiple forecasting models
+4. Trains forecasting models
-4. Generates future price predictions
+5. Generates future price predictions
-5. Evaluates model performance
+6. Evaluates model performance
-6. Visualizes forecast results
+7. Visualizes forecast results

 The goal is to compare traditional statistical models with modern machine learning and deep learning approaches.